 Search Engine Optimisation (SEO)

-That’s a big thing these days.
-We online marketing people like to lump all the online marketing under that term SEO.
+We like to lump all “online marketing” under the term SEO (Search Engine Optimisation).
 Strictly speaking, that’s not what it should be called.
 Some more “with-it” SEO companies call it SEM, or “Search Engine Marketing”.
 (Still, they tend to call themselves SEO companies. – Confused?)

 Search engine marketing is the art to convince search engines to categorise your web pages as high up in search results as possible for the search terms that matter.
 That’s usually what we start with – to find out what your best clients, those that you want to impress with your website, would be searching for.
-These “keywords” or “key phrases” then form the basis of many things that we call SEO.
+These “keywords” or “key phrases” then form the basis of many components of the SEO for your website.